Are you on the mochi train?

 You can serve the mochi immediately.
 It will cool and set quickly!

-For storage purposes, place them in an airtight container in a single layer, and store in the refrigerator for up to 3 days.
+It is best eaten the day of making.
+For short-term storage purposes, place them in an airtight container in a single layer, and store at room temperature for one day.

 There really are so many ways to use mochi as a delectable dessert!